ikasanEIP/ikasan/ikasaneip/visualisation/ikasan-scheduler/job-orchestration/builder/scheduler-job-builder.md

 ```

 ## FileEventDrivenJobBuilder
-The FileEventDrivenJobBuilder assists in building an instance of [FileEventDrivenJob](../model/scheduler-job-data-model.md#file-event-driven-jobs).
+The FileEventDrivenJobBuilder assists in building an instance of [FileEventDrivenJob](../model/scheduler-job-data-model.md#file-event-driven-jobs)
+otherwise known as a file watcher job.
 ```java
 FileEventDrivenJobBuilder fileEventDrivenJobBuilder = new FileEventDrivenJobBuilder();
 Map<String, String> passthroughProperties = new HashMap<>();